 Visit Chicago’s Top Museums & Art Galleries

 Looking for history and fine arts in Chicago?
 Check out Chi-Town’s amazing museums!
 The city offers free admission days at its award-winning museums.
 Experience the beauty and power of artworks from across the world at the Art Institute of Chicago.
 Discover the richness of Mexican culture at the National Museum of Mexican Art.
 Visit the nation’s first independent museum dedicated to preserving the history of Africans and Americans of African descent, DuSable Museum of African American History.
-Get hands-on lab experience or see the world’s largest LEGO art display at the Museum of Science + Industry Chicago.
+Get hands-on lab experience at the Griffin Museum of Science + Industry Chicago.
 Or stargaze Chicago’s Night Sky in any season at Adler Planetarium.

 Party It Up at Events & Festivals in Chicago